hindu-comm/mail_stream_indology/2015/07/Tagore_Aurobindo_and/275__Nagaraj_Paturi.md

 [Archive link](https://list.indology.info/pipermail/indology/2015-July/041687.html)

->But American cultural historians don't spend all their time drumming up hatred for ​Indian​ scholars of American history and culture, >just because they're​ Indian.
+>But American cultural historians don't spend all their time drumming up hatred for Indian scholars of American history and culture, >just because they're Indian.
 Why would they?

 I hope it is not intended to communicate that  'Indian cultural historians spend all their time drumming up hatred for American scholars of Indian